 MY URBAN GARDEN in Richmond, Virginia

 Recent studies have highlighted a lack of access to urban green spaces.
-Researcher shows that people with higher income and more education have greater access to green spaces than less privileged people.
+Research shows that people with higher income and more education have greater access to green spaces than less privileged people.

 Creating new green spaces from scratch is easier said than done.
 It takes time, money, energy and ingenuity to create a public space of vegetation for the community to enjoy.